ahardy42/Whats-Hot/README.md

 - Yelp's API is searched using paramaters obtained from your mobile browser's geolocation API.
 - The resulting cluster of nearby restaurants' lat / long values are fed into leaflet's heatmap plugin
 - The heatmap is viewed as an overlay layer on top of a leaflet baselayer which is being served up by openstreetmap's API
+- uses component testing / travis CI for continuous integration of code

 ## How to install on your machine